 Dwarf Jade Bonsai is a plant that is native to the dry areas of South Africa.
 It is very succulent.
-It is a tough and rugged plant because of its ability to retain water for long.
+It is a challenging and rugged plant because of its ability to retain water for long.
 This is the easiest plant to grow and maintain amongst all the bonsai.
-As a matter of fact, it is not a plant that is demanding on the caregiver.
-This is a plant that is well suited for those who usually forget to water their plants as required.
+It is not a plant that is demanding on the caregiver.
+This plant is well suited for those who usually forget to water their plants as required.
 This is a plant that can easily forgive your laziness or forgetfulness.
 The plant is very thick with deep green leaves.
 It has got fleshy stems and branches.
 This is a plant that can live on its own without any human attention for months.
 It is a fast-growing plant too.

 Jade bonsai lives up to its name as “The Elephant Plant” as it is also called.

-Dwarf Jade, though, a tropical plant can easily adapt to any indoor conditions.
-Just place the plant where there is an unhindered flow of air.
+Dwarf Jade, though a tropical plant, can quickly adapt to any indoor condition.
+Just place the plant where there is an uncontrolled flow of air.
 Avoid keeping it close to home appliances that emit too much heat.
-The plant loves early morning sun.
-Return it to a shady place in the afternoon.
+The plant loves the early morning sun.
+Please return it to a shady place in the afternoon.
 Despite being an indoor plant, the plant can do well outdoors if it is kept where it can receive indirect sunlight.
 The plant is capable of withstanding a temperature of more than 100 degrees Fahrenheit when outdoor with sustained watering.
-Always return the plant indoors when the temperature falls to below 55 degrees Fahrenheit at night.
-Never allow the plant to the freeze-out at night.
+Always return the plant indoors when the temperature falls below 55 degrees Fahrenheit at night.
+Never allow the plant to freeze out at night.

-Dwarf Jade bonsai needs watering whether during fall, winter, or spring.
+Jade bonsai needs watering, whether during fall, winter, or spring.
 Water it at least every 2 to 3 days.
 The plant needs watering daily during the summer.
 Use a hose with a spray nozzle to water the plant.
 You can use a watering can too.

 Dwarf Jade requires pruning just like any other bonsai.
-The pruning should be regular in order to make the plant produce more branches and maintain its small size.
+The pruning should be regular to make the plant produce more branches and maintain its small size.
 Use sharp scissors to do the pruning.
-You can use wire to hold the branches of the plant together.
+You can use wire to hold the components of the plant together.
 Do not bother wiring if you think the branches are well-positioned.

 Dwarf Jade can stay in the same pot for many years but can lose its soil nutrients.
-Add nutritional supplements in order for the plant to grow healthily.
+Add nutritional supplements for the plant to thrive.
 The use of organic fertilizer is advised.
-Do not use strong fertilizer.
+Do not use potent fertilizer.
 Use the recommended quantity.